Pelvic Floor Connections (37m)

 Study tip: Directions are always relative to your body.
 For example, if you’re lying on your back “up” is toward your head, and “forward” is toward the ceiling.

 Many movements of this lesson resemble a Kegel exercise, but they are intended to be far gentler and more gradual than how Kegels are usually taught.
-The movement is gentle and gradual both when you’re gathering up the pelvic floor and when you’re releasing it.
+The movement is gentle and gradual in both directions: when you’re gathering up the pelvic floor and when you’re releasing it.

 Think LESSS is more: Light, Easy, Soft, Slow, Smooth movements of your pelvic floor give your brain sensory data it can learn and improve with, so you can refine your control.
 In addition to raising your sensitivity, doing continually LESSS will also help you avoid getting tired, since you’ll be doing this movement a lot.